PKTINOS/PKod/README.md

  - j  Take input of a char, set it as value
  - +  Add 1 to value
  - \- Remove 1 from value

+## Example code
+Print all letters from a to z

+    =a-+oiz

+> Sets value as a, removes one from value (value is now char code of Z) then adds one, outputs char loops until value is z